hercychang/prep-step-1/README.md

 # App Academy Prep - Step 1

-Welcome to App Academy's prep-work!
+Welcome to App Academy Prep!
 We're excited to help you begin your journey as a developer.
 In this course, you'll learn the basics of the ruby programming language and use the skills you acquire to solve some fun and challenging problems.

 ---
 # Pre-Curriculum